python/importlib_metadata/importlib_metadata/docs/using.rst

         """

-The ``DistributionFinder.Context`` object provides ``.path`` and ``.name`` properties indicating the path to search and names to match and may supply other relevant context.
+The ``DistributionFinder.Context`` object provides ``.path`` and ``.name`` properties indicating the path to search and name to match and may supply other relevant context.

 What this means in practice is that to support finding distribution package